LavaSlider/DSSparseArray/README.md

 # DSSparseArray and DSMutableSparseArray

 These classes provide sparse array functionality for objective-c.
-They should be able to be used anyplace an [NSArray][] or [NSMutableArray][] is used but, unless the arrays have empty entries, are less efficient.
+They manage ordered collections of objects that are similar to regular arrays but can hold **nil** entries.
+The efficiency comes from the fact that a **nil** entry takes _no space_, it simply does not exist.
+They should be able to be used anyplace an [NSArray][] or [NSMutableArray][] is used but, unless the arrays actually have empty entries, are less efficient.

 [DSSparseArray][] provides immutible array functionality that can contain empty or **nil** entries.